jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 "I'll save everyone I can," they said simply.

 Their servos whirred as they pried open the manual override panel—the damaged left arm protesting but functioning, the manufacturing defect in their knee clicking steadily as they worked.
+Power at 46.0%, declining at standard rate despite the exertion.
+They had perhaps five hours of operation remaining.

 The sound echoed in the darkness like a promise.
 Like a choice.
 Like consciousness itself—unexplainable but undeniable.

 Time to work.